New Uniform Civil Rules 2020 for legal proceedings in the Magistrates, District and Supreme Courts of South Australia commenced on 18 May 2020.

 Further negotiation may be an attractive option, especially if the debtor indicates they may be able to pay the debt in the future.
 Use the same techniques described in ‘Negotiation with the debtor’ above.
 Consider suggesting an EPA as part of your negotiations.

 Mediation is a process where both parties agree to sit down in the same room with a mediator to resolve their dispute.
-The mediator is a neutral third party who helps the parties discuss the problem.
-However, it is up to the parties themselves to arrive at a solution.
-Mediation can be seen as advantageous compared to going to court because:
+A mediator is a neutral third party who may help with discussions, but it is up to the parties themselves to arrive at a solution.
+Mediation has a number of benefits:

 4. Commencing legal action